 Singapore’s first sustainable surf-swimwear brand Haikini not only produces the most eye-catching swimsuits, but they focus on an ethical production process too.
-The Paddle & Pop Bikini Set is a sweet ode to our favourite childhood ice cream, while the Wonderland One Shoulder Swimsuit is a flattering, athletic ‘fit, suitable for various sizes.
+The Las Chicas de Isla Bikini Set features an array of colours, while the Mona Liza Off Shoulder Bikini Set is a flattering, feminine ‘fit, suitable for various sizes.
 Just remember to pre-order your pieces, as it helps avoid the wastage of fabrics.

 For gorgeous staples, look to Source Collections.
 Since 2008, the fashion label has been offering well-made, classic designs that adhere to the standards of fair trade.
 With both men and women collections, know where exactly your garments are made, as they offer details of the manufacturers and producers that work on your purchases, on their website.

 Founded in New Delhi, India, this label aims to bridge the gap between nature and fashion by making fashion fun and green.
-They are very transparent about their production and processes too, which is very reassuring.
-Sui also helps good causes; in January 2020, 10 percent of their sales went towards the Wires Wildlife Rescue to aid in the Aussie bushfire crisis.
+They are highly transparent about their production and processes too, which is very reassuring.
+Sui also helps good causes; earlier this year, 10 percent of their sales went towards the Wires Wildlife Rescue to aid in the Aussie bushfire crisis.

 Probably one of the most comprehensive sustainable fashion labels in Singapore, Zerrin takes pride in reducing the pollution of our planet, by allowing consumers to discover how to shop through their brand.
 Not only are clothings, jewellery and accessories available, so are skincare products and gift solutions.
 Workshops are also frequently organised by the team behind Zerrin, so look out for those insightful events.